nikita-jaipuria/Tracking_DH/README.txt

 TO DO

-- constructor for track_manager5() not working in main{}
+1) constructor for track_manager5() not working in main{} -- done
-- if-else added to the function evaluateTracking() giving wrong RMS values: check !!
+2) if-else added to the function evaluateTracking() giving wrong RMS values: check !!